Legal & General Group Plc Trims Holdings in Autohome Inc. (NYSE:ATHM)

 Legal & General Group Plc cut its holdings in Autohome Inc. (NYSE:ATHM) by 3.2% during the second quarter, Holdings Channel reports.
 The institutional investor owned 441,616 shares of the information services provider’s stock after selling 14,746 shares during the quarter.
 Legal & General Group Plc’s holdings in Autohome were worth $28,246,000 as of its most recent SEC filing.

-Several other large investors have also added to or reduced their stakes in ATHM.
-BlackRock Inc. grew its position in shares of Autohome by 3.9% in the 1st quarter.
-BlackRock Inc. now owns 2,656,372 shares of the information services provider’s stock worth $247,761,000 after buying an additional 100,822 shares during the period.
-Russell Investments Group Ltd. boosted its stake in Autohome by 180.3% in the 1st quarter.
-Russell Investments Group Ltd. now owns 129,005 shares of the information services provider’s stock worth $12,225,000 after purchasing an additional 82,973 shares in the last quarter.
-Vontobel Holding Ltd. boosted its stake in Autohome by 65.1% in the 1st quarter.
-Vontobel Holding Ltd. now owns 3,354 shares of the information services provider’s stock worth $313,000 after purchasing an additional 1,322 shares in the last quarter.
-New York State Common Retirement Fund boosted its stake in Autohome by 10.1% in the 1st quarter.
-New York State Common Retirement Fund now owns 26,093 shares of the information services provider’s stock worth $2,434,000 after purchasing an additional 2,400 shares in the last quarter.
-Finally, Toronto Dominion Bank bought a new position in Autohome in the 1st quarter worth about $356,000.
-54.26% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors have also recently made changes to their positions in the company.
+Deutsche Bank AG boosted its stake in Autohome by 17.4% in the 2nd quarter.
+Deutsche Bank AG now owns 209,799 shares of the information services provider’s stock worth $13,419,000 after purchasing an additional 31,144 shares in the last quarter.
+JPMorgan Chase & Co. boosted its stake in Autohome by 145.0% in the 1st quarter.
+JPMorgan Chase & Co. now owns 109,376 shares of the information services provider’s stock worth $10,201,000 after purchasing an additional 64,731 shares in the last quarter.
+Baker Tilly Wealth Management LLC boosted its stake in Autohome by 7.9% in the 1st quarter.
+Baker Tilly Wealth Management LLC now owns 10,599 shares of the information services provider’s stock worth $989,000 after purchasing an additional 779 shares in the last quarter.
+Citigroup Inc. boosted its stake in Autohome by 36.4% in the 1st quarter.
+Citigroup Inc. now owns 96,895 shares of the information services provider’s stock worth $9,037,000 after purchasing an additional 25,882 shares in the last quarter.
+Finally, Thrivent Financial for Lutherans boosted its stake in Autohome by 2,327.2% in the 1st quarter.
+Thrivent Financial for Lutherans now owns 49,782 shares of the information services provider’s stock worth $4,643,000 after purchasing an additional 47,731 shares in the last quarter.
+Institutional investors own 54.26% of the company’s stock.

 A number of equities analysts recently issued reports on the stock.
-Citigroup dropped their price target on shares of Autohome from $52.00 to $45.00 and set a “neutral” rating on the stock in a research note on Thursday, August 26th.
 CLSA dropped their price target on shares of Autohome from $84.00 to $43.50 and set an “underperform” rating on the stock in a research note on Friday, August 27th.
-Morgan Stanley cut shares of Autohome from an “overweight” rating to an “equal weight” rating and set a $50.00 price target on the stock. in a research note on Wednesday, July 21st.
-HSBC lowered their target price on shares of Autohome from $75.00 to $68.00 and set a “buy” rating on the stock in a research note on Friday, August 27th.
+HSBC dropped their price target on shares of Autohome from $75.00 to $68.00 and set a “buy” rating on the stock in a research note on Friday, August 27th.
+Citigroup lowered their target price on shares of Autohome from $52.00 to $45.00 and set a “neutral” rating on the stock in a research note on Thursday, August 26th.
+Morgan Stanley cut shares of Autohome from an “overweight” rating to an “equal weight” rating and set a $50.00 target price on the stock. in a research note on Wednesday, July 21st.
 Finally, Zacks Investment Research cut shares of Autohome from a “buy” rating to a “hold” rating in a research note on Wednesday, July 21st.
 Three investment analysts have rated the stock with a sell rating, four have issued a hold rating and three have given a buy rating to the stock.
 According to MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $71.34.

 Autohome (NYSE:ATHM) last released its earnings results on Tuesday, August 24th.
 The information services provider reported $6.26 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.96 by $5.30.
 The company had revenue of $300.20 million during the quarter, compared to analyst estimates of $292.75 million.
 Autohome had a net margin of 39.36% and a return on equity of 18.93%.
 The firm’s quarterly revenue was down 8.3% compared to the same quarter last year.
 During the same period in the prior year, the firm posted $1.04 EPS.
 As a group, analysts forecast that Autohome Inc. will post 3.88 EPS for the current fiscal year.